OSHA training

-What Does OSHA Training Consist Of?
+What Do OSHA Training Requirements Consist Of?

 All required OSHA training must be given to workers in a language and vocabulary that they understand.
 When an employee’s vocabulary is limited, OSHA training must account for the limitation.
 If an employee is not literate, the organization must provide OSHA employee training requirements verbally, and through use of visual aids such as diagrams, pictograms, and labels.